 After the new State Route 99 tunnel opens to traffic, the Alaskan Way Viaduct along Seattle's waterfront will be demolished to make way for a new surface street built by the City of Seattle.

 Demolition is scheduled to start in early 2019 and take up to nine months to complete.
-WSDOT will be selecting a contractor in early 2018, who will develop specific plans for the work.
+WSDOT will be selecting a contractor in spring 2018, who will develop specific plans for the work.
 As part of this work, the Battery Street Tunnel will be decommissioned and Aurora Avenue North from Denny Street to Harrison Street rebuilt.